Ashoklathwal/Code-for-Interview/README.md

 * You have a room-full of balances and weights.
 Each balance weighs ten pounds and is considered perfectly balanced when the sum of       weights on its left and right sides are exactly the same.
 You have placed some weights on some of the balances, and you have placed     some of the balances on other balances.
 Given a description of how the balances are arranged and how much additional weight is on each   balance, determine how to add weight to the balances so that they are all perfectly balanced. [*Original question*](http://www.careercup.com/question?id=12150672)
 * Let 1 represent ‘A’, 2 represents ‘B’, etc. Given a digit sequence, count the number of possible decodings of the given digit           sequence.[**Question**](http://www.geeksforgeeks.org/count-possible-decodings-given-digit-sequence/)
 * Solve the “FizzBuzz” problem (needs no introduction).
+* Reverse an array without affecting special characters
+* All Possible Palindromic Partitions
+* Count triplets with sum smaller than a given value
+* Convert array into Zig-Zag fashion
+* Generate all possible sorted arrays from alternate elements of two given sorted arrays
+* Pythagorean Triplet in an array
+* Length of the largest subarray with contiguous elements
+* Find the smallest positive integer value that cannot be represented as sum of any subset of a given array
+* Smallest subarray with sum greater than a given value
+* Stock Buy Sell to Maximize Profit
 * implement Elevator
 * Find minimum average waiting time
 * Implement LRU Cache